-ACIDD recognizes the urgent need to address, and educate the public about the seriousness of mental illness.
-In the context of COVID-19 pandemic, it is likely that there will be substantial increase in mental health issues in the world.
-People will be more anxious and depressed, substance use will increase, social issues such as domestic violence, crime and child abuse will flourish.
-It is necessary to plan for the inevitability of loneliness of people due to social distancing.
-The difficult moment in time offers the opportunity to understand as to how to provide prevention-focused psychological first aid and mental health care.
-The pandemic is a unique threat.
+ACIDD recognizes the urgent need to address and educate the public about the seriousness of the mental illness.
+In the context of COVID-19 pandemic, it is evident that there is a substantial increase in mental health issues in the world.
+People are more anxious and depressed, substance use has increased, and social issues such as domestic violence, crime, and child abuse have been flourishing.
+With a lack of planning, it is currently inevitable that there is growing loneliness among people due to social distancing.
+The difficult moment in time offers the opportunity to understand how to provide prevention-focused psychological first aid and mental health care.
+The pandemic has become a unique threat.

 American Center for Intellectual and Diverse Disorders